-When the sun obliges us with some rays, you may well be inclined to pack up a picnic for some al fresco dining on your family days out with the kids.
-And wherever you live, the UK is just bursting with parks, gardens and beautiful coastal locations to provide some stunning scenery while you chomp away!
+Wherever you live, the UK is bursting with parks, gardens and beautiful coastal locations perfect for al-fresco eating!
 We've selected some of the best picnic spots for families in the UK.

 Best picnic spots for families: North

 The award-winning Pollock Country Park in Glasgow offers gardens and woodland spots for your picnic blanket.
 After you’ve eaten the family can admire the Highland Cattle and, once a month, watch a farrier at work (0141 276 0924).

 The Oxford Island Nature Reserve on Lough Neagh in Co Armagh has plenty of entertainment, both pre- and post-butties!
 Ponds, trails, a marina, play areas and a discovery centre are all on hand, plus a café (028 3832 2205).

 The famously beautiful Lake District affords plenty of spectacular spots for your sarnies.
 Fell Foot Park near Newby Bridge is a favourite.
 Gaze at Lake Windermere while you picnic in the designated areas of this free National Trust park (015395 31273).

 Sewerby Hall and Gardens in Bridlington has 50-acre grounds which include award-winning landscaped gardens, woodland walks and views of the Yorkshire coast.
 There is an entrance fee, but it’s worth a visit, having been voted the country’s best picnic spot - twice!
 (01262 673769).